- Blog Home »

 “The Conrad State 30 and Physician Access Act” would increase the state allocations to 35 physicians per year and provide flexibility to further expand the number of waivers in states where the demand exceeds the limit, among other improvements.

-Since 2004, more than 15,000 physicians in the Conrad 30 program have filled gaps where there are shortages of health care providers.
+Over th past 15 years, more than 15,000 physicians in the Conrad 30 program have filled gaps where there are shortages of health care providers.
 Conrad 30 doctors are a lifeline to underserved rural areas.
 Urge your lawmakers to support The Conrad State 30 and Physician Access Act so we can continue this essential program for rural America.

 comments powered by Disqus